 A stunning variety with large white blooms with greenish-yellow blotch that cover the branches in mid spring; eye catching as a garden accent; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Cunningham White Rhododendron is covered in stunning clusters of lightly-scented white trumpet-shaped flowers with a chartreuse blotch at the ends of the branches in mid spring.
-It has green foliage.
+It has green evergreen foliage.
 The narrow leaves remain green throughout the winter.
-The fruit is not ornamentally significant.

 Cunningham White Rhododendron is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.